johnjackoleary/cfi-commonplace-book/Filed/Static vs Dynamic Stability and How C172N Is Designed.md

 #### Directional or Yawing Stability
 ***Definition***: `= [[Directional Stability]].definition`

-A major goal of [[directional stability]] is to minimize yawing at keep the plane pointed into the relative wind.
+A major goal of [[Directional Stability]] is to minimize yawing at keep the plane pointed into the relative wind.
 Like an arrow or weather vane, if the plane yaws during flight, the [[fuselage]] and fin will help to keep the airplane return.^[Remember that a body free to rotate always turns about its CG.]

 ![[Fuselage and Fin for Directional Stability.jpeg]]